Codyvanzandt/beautiful-jekyll/_posts/2018-08-19-bcts-functions.md

 Honestly, there isn't a universally-accepted measure of "small."
 However, I'd wager that almost every student in Martin's tradition (Martians?) would agree that 20 lines is usually too big.

 But I imagine that you want some hard-and-fast guidelines.
-Well, here you go!
+You're right to ask for them, so here you go!

 These statistics come from roughly 15000 lines of Ruby code written by Martin Fowler.